Skip to main content

 Health and Sciences

-Health and Sciences encompasses a wide variety of career options with high employment needs.
+Health and Sciences encompasses various career options with high employment needs.

-Healthcare is expanding rapidly and with an ever-increasing elderly population, the demand for qualified health care and medical professionals is not likely to decrease in the near future.
-Healthcare occupations range from medical doctors to dental hygienists to health care administrators.
+Healthcare is expanding rapidly, and with an ever-increasing elderly population, the demand for qualified healthcare and medical professionals will not likely decrease soon.
+Healthcare occupations range from medical doctors to dental hygienists to healthcare administrators.

-Community health professionals are frontline public health workers who have a close understanding of communities they serve.
-They work to build individual and community relationships by increasing health knowledge through a range of activities such as outreach, community education, informal counseling, social support and advocacy.
+Community health professionals are frontline public health workers who have a close understanding of the communities they serve.
+They build individual and community relationships by increasing health knowledge through various activities such as outreach, community education, informal counseling, social support, and advocacy.

 Where UMD Alumni Have Worked or Interned

-CareFirst, Centers for Disease Control and Prevention (CDC), Children’s National, Department of Health and Human Services, Food and Drug Administration, Kaiser Permanente, MedStar Health, National Institutes of Health
+CareFirst, Chesapeake Bay Trust, Centers for Advanced ENT Care, Centers for Disease Control and Prevention (CDC), Center for Vaccine Development & Global Health, Children’s National, Department of Health and Human Services, Deloitte, Food and Drug Administration, Kaiser Permanente, Kennedy Krieger Institute, MedStar Health, Millipore Sigma, National Institutes of Health, Potomac Hudson Engineering, RoosterBio Inc, and the U.S. Food and Drug Administration (FDA).

 Career options if you have a...